dokku/dokku-letsencrypt/README.md

 ```
 $ dokku help
     letsencrypt <app>                  Enable or renew letsencrypt certificate for app
+    letsencrypt:auto-renew             Auto-renew all apps secured by letsencrypt if renewal is necessary
+    letsencrypt:auto-renew <app>       Auto-renew app if renewal is necessary
     letsencrypt:email <app>            Get e-mail address used as letsencrypt contact
     letsencrypt:email <app> <e-mail>   Set e-mail address used as letsencrypt contact
     letsencrypt:ls                     List letsencrypt-secured apps with certificate expiry